 Hard Tissue Laser Dentistry

 Hard tissue refers to the actual tooth structure in the mouth, including the tooth enamel and bone.
 Using hard tissue lasers we can address cavities and tooth decay.
 A hard tissue laser can also treat tooth sensitivity and may be used in other restorative procedures.
 Dental lasers that treat hard tissue often use heat and water.
 We cut the hard tissue with a laser and then use water to cool off the tissue.
 Like soft tissue lasers, hard tissue lasers are a great option for patients who may have dental anxiety.
 Because laser dentistry is painless and does not use drills or needles, patients are comfortable during the procedure.

 Schedule an Appointment

-If you are interested in laser dentistry in Mount Pleasant, MI, call Dr. Raymond Ribitch and his team at 989.200.3896.
+If you are interested in laser dentistry in Mount Pleasant, MI, call Dr. Raymond Ribitch today at 989.200.3896.
 You may also request a consultation with Dr. Ribitch online.
 If you have any remaining questions about the ins and outs of laser dentistry, let Dr. Ribitch know.
-He will be happy to address any questions or concerns you may have about laser dentistry, or any of our comprehensive dental services.
+He will be happy to address any questions or concerns you may have about laser dentistry or any of our comprehensive dental services.